axibase/atsd-use-cases/FED_FORDSR/README.md

 metric(cell(1,col));
 ```

 For step-by-step instructions on data customization with schema based parsing, see this [support tutorial](/Support/Schema-Parser-Mod-Pre-Import).
+Additionally, the dataset can be downloaded in CSV form [here](https://www.federalreserve.gov/datadownload/Output.aspx?rel=FOR&series=91e0f9a6b8e6a4b1ef334ce2eaf22860&lastobs=&from=03/01/1980&to=12/31/2017&filetype=csv&label=include&layout=seriescolumn).

 #### Financial Obligation Ratio: